Cadastral information

 What is it?

-The Land Registry collects data on ownership of land, houses, factories, ships, and aircraft.
-The Land Registry also has:
+The Land Registry collects data on the ownership of land, houses, factories, ships, and aircraft.
+The Land Registry also:

-• information about restrictions on real estate and
+- information about encumbrances on real estate and

-All this information can be requested from the Land Registry at .
+You can request all this information from the Land Registry at .

 How does it work?

-You can request the following cadastral information from the Land Registry:
+You can request the following land registry information from the Land Registry:

-• purchase and sale prices of homes in your neighborhood
+- buying and selling prices of homes in your neighborhood

 What should I do?

-• You can request the information from the Land Registry.
+- You can request this information from the Land Registry at .

-• If you are unsure about the size of a piece of land or the boundary between your property and that of your neighbors, you can ask the Land Registry to mark the boundaries on your land.
-Request a cadastral map from the Land Registry.
+- If you are unsure about the area of a piece of land or the boundary between your property and your neighbor’s, you can ask the Land Registry to mark the boundaries on your property.
+Request a cadastral Map ( ) from the Land Registry.

-• The plans submitted after January 1, 2024, can be found under the rules section on the map of the new environmental desk.
+- Plans submitted after January 1, 2024, can be found under the " Rules " section of the " " Map on the new Environmental Permit Portal.

 Additional information

-The municipality, the Land Registry, and other private and government agencies are responsible for land surveying.
-The Land Registry's survey is decisive in determining the area of a plot of land.
-The municipality (or the Land Registry on behalf of the municipality) also measures the so-called underground infrastructure, such as cables and pipes, and marks these on a map.
+The municipality, the Land Registry, and other private and public agencies are responsible for land surveying.
+The Land Registry’s survey is decisive in determining the area of a parcel.
+The municipality (or the Land Registry on behalf of the municipality) also surveys the so-called underground infrastructure, such as cables and pipes, and records this information on a Map.

-Surveying data is topographical data.
-This includes, for example, data on the height and surface area of land or buildings.
-But it also includes data from measurements of trees, cables, pipes, and property boundaries.
-The municipality uses this data when drawing up the environmental plan.
+Surveying data is topographic data.
+This includes, for example, data on the elevation and area of land or buildings, as well as data from measurements of trees, cables, pipes, and property lines.
+The municipality uses this data when drafting the environmental plan.